Frequently Asked Questions

 How will the Sustainable Development Goals (SDGs) that were mandated by the outcome of the Rio+20 conference fit into the post-2015 sustainable development framework?

 In the outcome document for the Rio+20 UN Conference on Sustainable Development (Rio de Janeiro, June 2012) entitled “The Future We Want,” countries recognized the success of the MDGs in galvanizing action to eradicate poverty and promote human development.
 They agreed to build on the success of the MDGs by developing a set of sustainable development goals that are global in nature and universally applicable.
-Since Rio+20, the UN General Assembly has established a 30-member Open Working Group to develop these goals, and this work is now ongoing.
-Member States will also discuss strategy for financing sustainable development and consider options for improved sharing of technology, as a contribution to the post-2015 framework.
-In September 2013, Member States are expected to agree on a roadmap to integrate all these complementary strands with ongoing efforts to accelerate and review progress towards the achievement of the MDGs.
+Since Rio+20, the UN General Assembly has established a 30-member Open Working Group to develop these goals, and this issued a proposed set of sustainable development goals to the UN General Assembly in July 2014.
+Member States also established Intergovernmental Committee of Experts on Sustainable Development Financing to consider financing sustainable development and options for improved sharing of technology, as a contribution to the post-2015 framework.
+The Group shared its report in August 2014.
+Rio+20 also established the High-level Political Forum on sustainable development, which is the main UN platform dealing with sustainable development and last met in July 2014.
+In September 2013, Member States agreed on a roadmap to integrate all these complementary strands with ongoing efforts to accelerate and review progress towards the achievement of the MDGs.